i404788/rust-rtl8710/README.md

 1. A sample OpenOCD log may be found here: <br>
     https://github.com/lupyuen/rustl8710/blob/master/log/start_openocd.log

-1. If the SWD Debugger is not detected by Ubuntu, install "J-Link Software and Documentation pack for Linux, DEB installer, 64-bit" from
+1. If the SWD Debugger is not detected by Ubuntu, install "J-Link Software and Documentation pack for Linux, DEB installer, 64-bit" from <br>
     https://www.segger.com/downloads/jlink#J-LinkSoftwareAndDocumentationPack

 ### Write flash image from console (using Realtek SDK)